 |Cedarwood Oil||Juniperus Virginiana||relaxation and skin soothing|

-*Do not use for more than 10 consecutive days at a time.
+*Do not use for more than 10 consecutive days at a time and consult your doctor before you begin using them.

-Aromatherapy can aid physical and mental ailments in many ways.
+Aromatherapy can help physical and mental ailments in many ways.
 It is important to be familiar with the oils and what they can do.

 ESSENTIAL OILS TO AVOID WHILE BREASTFEEDING